mukuzero/gcp_emr_implementation/README.md

     1.  **Checkout**: Downloads your code.
     2.  **Setup Terraform**: Installs the Terraform CLI.
     3.  **Terraform Init**: Initializes the working directory (downloads the Google provider).
+    4.  **Terraform Validate**: Checks the code for syntax errors and internal consistency.
+    5.  **Terraform Test**: Runs unit tests defined in `tests/unit.tftest.hcl` to ensure cost controls (tier, disk type) are enforced.
-    4.  **Terraform Plan**: Compares your code against the real GCP environment and calculates what changes need to be made.
+    6.  **Terraform Plan**: Compares your code against the real GCP environment and calculates what changes need to be made.
         *   It injects secrets (`GOOGLE_CREDENTIALS`, `DB_PASSWORD`) securely from GitHub Secrets.

 ---